List of Texas Rangers minor league affiliates

-The Texas Rangers farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are owned by the major league club, while the Round Rock Express and Frisco RoughRiders are independently owned.
+The Texas Rangers farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Four teams are independently owned, while three—the Arizona Complex League Rangers and two Dominican Summer League Rangers squads—are owned by the major league club.

 The Rangers have been affiliated with the Double-A Frisco RoughRiders of the Texas League since 2003, making it the longest-running active affiliation in the organization among teams not owned by the Rangers.
-Their newest affiliate is the Round Rock Express of the Pacific Coast League, which became the Rangers' Triple-A club in 2021.
 The longest affiliation in team history was the 28-year relationship with the Triple-A American Association/Pacific Coast League's Oklahoma City 89ers/RedHawks from 1983 to 2010.
+Their newest affiliate is the Hub City Spartanburgers of the South Atlantic League, which became the Rangers' High-A club in 2025.

-Geographically, Texas' closest domestic affiliate is the Frisco RoughRiders of the Texas League, which is approximately 28 mi away.
-Texas' furthest domestic affiliate is the Single-A Down East Wood Ducks of the Carolina League some 920 mi away.
+Geographically, Texas' closest domestic affiliate is the Frisco RoughRiders, which are approximately 28 mi away.
+Texas' furthest domestic affiliate is the Single-A Hickory Crawdads of the Carolina League some 920 mi away.

+Current affiliates

+The Texas Rangers farm system consists of seven minor league affiliates.